wfxr/forgit/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code in hard-to-understand areas
+- [ ] I have added unit tests for my code
 - [ ] I have made corresponding changes to the documentation

 ## Description